Table of Contents

 1. Create a project in MERMAID with sites, management regimes, and users added.

 2. Adjust your data format to the MERMAID template.
-You can download the template for each method using the mermaid_import_get_template_and_options function from the mermaidr package.
+You can download the template for each method using the mermaid_import_get_template_and_options function from the MERMAID R package mermaidr.
 More information on how to use it can be seen here.

 4. Check each field to make sure it matches allowed field options for importing data for a given method.
-To check each field, use the mermaid_import_check_options function from the mermaidr package.
+To check each field, use the mermaid_import_check_options function from the MERMAID R package mermaidr.
 More information and example on how to use it can be seen here.
 A field that matches will produce a green check sign.

-5. After all fields have passed the checking process, you can import your data using the mermaid_import_project_data function from the mermaidr package.
+5. After all fields have passed the checking process, you can import your data using the mermaid_import_project_data function from the MERMAID R package mermaidr.
 Detailed information and an example can be seen here.

 All ingested data will appear on the Collecting page.
 These data will need to go through the regular validation and submission process.
-For an example how to ingest your legacy data using the mermaidr package, head to the ingesting fishbelt data example.
+For an example how to ingest your legacy data using the MERMAID R package mermaidr, head to the ingesting fishbelt data example.

 Unsubmitted ingested transects appear on the Collecting page of the user who did the ingesting.
 To transfer unsubmitted sample units to another user, a project admin can use the project's Users page.